Hylands House: Recent history

 In the 2004 film Chasing Liberty, Hylands House doubled as the US White House.
 In 2005 Hylands Park was the venue for the European Scout Jamboree and in 2007 Hylands welcomed scouts from over 160 nations for the 21st World Scout Jamboree, which celebrated 100 years of scouting.
 The One World Garden was created to commemorate this historic event, and now forms part of the estate.

 In 2019, the Netflix series The Crown Season 3, Hylands House was again used as a double for the White House.

-The Stables section of the house is now a lively Arts Quarter.
-There you can find Artists and designers making high-end quality work.
+The Stables section of the house is now an Arts Quarter.